-InProc mode in a replicated cache can give you really fast GET operations since you are accessing all the data from within your own memory space.
+InProc mode can give you really fast GET operations since you are accessing all the data from within your own memory space.
 However, since your application and the cache are sharing the same memory, you may face memory size limitation (in terms of how much you can cache).

 Similarly, OutProc has benefit that multiple applications on the same machine can share a common cache.
 Additionally, since the cache lives in its own memory, you have more memory available to you.
 But, there is an overhead of transferring data between your application process and the NCache process.

 OutProc requires that the objects are marked as Serializable.

 Isolation level can be changed for caches of local topology.